Espeschit/Vanilla-Calculator/README.md

 # Vanilla-Calculator
-Simple Calculator built with Vanilla JS
+Calculator built with Vanilla JS

 ### Some Technologies used:
 * Vanilla JS